Broiler Chickens: Key Milestones in History

 What were the key milestones in the development of the broiler chicken industry?

 The 1940s and 1950s saw big changes.
 Feed mills, hatcheries, farms, and processors started working together.
-This made the industry more efficient and profitable.In the late 1960s and early 1970s, big companies started selling chickens under their own names.
+This made the industry more efficient and profitable.In the late 1960s and early 1970s, big companies started selling chickens under their names.
 This helped them keep customers coming back.

 How did genetic improvements and selective breeding contribute to the success of the broiler industry?